Skip to content

 • Medicaid eligibility, ensuring no one is turned away due to finances

+Our staff receives specialized dementia training in trauma-informed care, communication, redirection techniques, and person-centered engagement.
 We do not believe in medicating just to manage behavior.
 Medications will only be used when all other compassionate, behavioral, and environmental approaches have been exhausted.
+Medication will never be used as a substitute for care or as a way to “babysit.”
+We believe that understanding, connection, and structure come first.

-Our home will offer:
+Our home provides:

 • Safe, beautifully renovated living spaces